 Why We Made This Decision:

-Drop-off will be each morning from 7:30-8:30.
+Drop-off will be each morning from 7:00-8:00.
 The gate will be closed before and after those times so please arrive during that window.
 We will only allow a limited number of vehicles at a time up at the camp.
-Only the camper may exit the vehicle.
+Only the student may exit the vehicle.
 Upon arrival there will be a health screening and temperature check.
 You will be asked about any symptoms you or anyone in your household may be experiencing and if you have come into contact with anyone with symptoms.
-Once that is done and your camper is good to go, you will be directed to head out.
+Once that is done and your student is good to go, you will be directed to leave the camp.

-Pickup will be each evening between 5:30-6:30.
+Pickup will be each evening between 5:00-6:00.
 Once again, the gate will only be open during this time and we ask that you remain in your vehicle for the process.
-If possible, it is recommended that the same person who drops off the camper picks them up at the end of the day.
+If you would like to pick up your student before 5:00 then please call the camp and let us know.
+The camp number is 828-628-7954.
+The phone number is also posted on the gate if you drive up and need to contact us.
+If possible, it is recommended that the same person who drops off the student picks them up at the end of the day.

-· Camp equipment and facilities will be cleaned regularly throughout the day and again once campers leave using EPA approved cleaners for Coronavirus.
+· Equipment and facilities will be cleaned regularly throughout the day and again once students leave using EPA approved cleaners for Coronavirus.

-· Social distancing will be observed whenever possible and campers will be encouraged to wash their hands frequently.
+· Social distancing will be observed whenever possible and students will be encouraged to wash their hands frequently.

 · Doors and windows will be left open whenever possible to allow fresh air in and to limit contact with door knobs and handles.

 · Staff will wear face masks each day when in enclosed spaces indoors and when unable to practice social distancing.

 · Students are asked to wear face masks as well.
 If your student has a face mask they can bring to camp, we encourage them to do so.
 Camp will have a supply of disposable face masks if your student does not have one or something happens to it, but that supply is limited.